 Current recommended version¶

-The currently recommended version of PyTorch to use on Cori is the Intel-optimized version
+The currently recommended version of PyTorch to use on Cori Haswell and KNL is the latest version,

 PyTorch makes it fairly easy to get up and running with multi-node training via its included distributed package.
 Refer to the distributed tutorial for details: https://pytorch.org/tutorials/intermediate/dist_tuto.html